Complexion Palette Liquid and Concentrate

 | Removal | Specific solvent for alcohol-based makeup |

 These concentrated liquids are designed for artists who need chromatic precision and real coverage in professional makeup work.
-Their alcohol-based formulation guarantees superior adhesion and durability compared to conventional products, whether applied with a brush or airbrush.
+Their alcohol-based formulation guarantees adhesion and durability far superior to conventional products, whether applied with a brush or airbrush.
+They are especially useful for correcting, enriching and customising skin tones on any type of porous or silicone surface.

-- Special effects makeup (SFX) in film, television and theatre
+- Special effects (SFX) makeup for film, television and theatre

-- Character makeup with complex or fantasy skin tones
+- Character work with complex or fantastical skin tones

-- Skin tone adjustment and correction on silicone and latex prosthetics
+- Tone adjustment and correction on silicone and latex prosthetics

-- Airbrush work for thin layers and precise gradients
+- Airbrush application for thin layers, gradients and precise bases

-- Blending and customising tone palettes for each project
+- Blending and customising colour palettes for each project

-- Complement to the Skin Illustrator Complexion Palette and Flesh Tone Palette
+- Complement to the solid palettes in the same Skin Illustrator line

 How to use it